 When you envision taking a holiday in Tahiti, what first springs to mind?
 Sipping on coconuts on white sand beaches?
 Basking in the sun on the deck of a private over-water bungalow?
 Diving into the crystal clear waters of coral-fringed lagoons?

-Whilst there is certainly no shortage of coconuts, lagoons, beaches and bungalows throughout French Polynesia, Tahiti and its surrounding islands come with many a pleasant surprise.
-After spending a week island-hopping around Tahiti, I quickly discovered that these South Pacific archipelagos offer a lot more than just the stereotypes of a tropical destination.
+Whilst there is certainly no shortage of coconuts, lagoons, beaches, and bungalows throughout French Polynesia, Tahiti and its surrounding islands come with many a pleasant surprise.
+After spending a week island-hopping, I quickly discovered that these South Pacific archipelagos offer a lot more than just the stereotypes of a tropical destination.
 Each island was brimming with adventurous activities, diverse landscapes, rich Polynesian culture, incredible local and French cuisine and SO.
 MUCH.
 MORE.
 I thought I would share with you a few of the things that (pleasantly) surprised me during my holiday to Tahiti.